 One of the Best Iranian Food Recipes: Hearty Stews (Khoresht)

-This is Iran’s national dish, made with sautéed herbs, kidney beans, and beef or lamb.
-Dried lime gives it a distinct tangy flavor.
+• Considered Iran’s national dish, made with sautéed herbs, kidney beans, and beef or lamb.

-Key herbs include: parsley, cilantro, green onion, and fenugreek.
-The stew simmers slowly until deeply flavorful.
+• Key herbs include parsley, cilantro, green onions, and fenugreek.

-Serving suggestion: Best enjoyed with plain rice and a simple salad.
+• Best served with plain rice and a light side salad for balance.

 Traditional Appetizers and Sides

-Iranian meals often start with simple appetizers highlighting yogurt, herbs, and fresh vegetables.
+Iranian meals often start with simple appetizers highlighting yoghurt, herbs, and fresh vegetables.
 They cleanse the palate and balance richer dishes.

-This cold yogurt dip is refreshing and great as a side or snack.
+This cold yoghurt dip is refreshing and great as a side or snack.

 Ingredients: